kailash-manasarovar/statement/docs/timeline/2026/july.md

 - This is the first day over, unless there was something else, yes there was because the flowers from the ceremony kept going over the floor.
 - There was another session of psychological torture before the day ended; I have no idea what the content of the session had actually been.
 - The torture was so effective that it totally dissociated me and I have no recollection of what these sessions were posing as.

+### Another bridge

+- The whole "bridge to Israel" is a major theme, from the moment I got in the taxi at the Holiday Inn.
+- They flashed up Isaiah on his screen and were playing songs with very suggestive "bridge" lyrics.
+- At the house, they were implying (online on social media, on Netflix Snoopy videos and then when Netflix stopped working on the Snoopy videos on YouTube) that Bibi was watching me in the house.
+- Things I did in my house, repeated back at me so I know they really are watching.
+- They told me I shouldn't waft if I fart - which is something I used to do back in the day, long long ago, when I thought I wasn't being watched.
+- The instruction that I should dress well all the time, even at home, because I'm being watched all the time and assessed for rescue and Israeli immigration.
+- This meme I'm still seeing in Cauterets in September 2026!

 ### Involving the locals